-Aside from the Red Cross, Maria tutors in foreign languages, hosts international students, volunteers for local hospitals, is a certified babysitter, a National Hispanic Scholar, and served as captain of the Varsity Crew team at her school.
+Aside from the Red Cross, Maria tutors in foreign languages, hosts international students, volunteers for local hospitals, is a certified babysitter, a National Hispanic Scholar, President of her dormitory, and served as captain of the Varsity Crew team at her school.
 She is currently a member of the University of Michigan Red Cross Club.

-Maria looks forward to lifelong involvement with the Red Cross and plans to pursue a career in medicine and international studies, while continuing her studies in Chinese, French, and Spanish.
+Maria looks forward to lifelong involvement with the Red Cross and plans to pursue a career in finance or accounting, while continuing her studies in Chinese, French, Portuguese and Spanish.
 Contact Maria at firstname.lastname@example.org.

 Anna Nguyen is a freshman at UC Berkeley, where she plans to study public health and immunology.
 She has served as the President of her high school club and as International Services Coordinator, Fundraising Coordinator, and Chair of the East Bay Area Youth Executive Board (YEB).
 She has been a youth staff member in the Northern California Coastal Region’s Leadership Development Center.
 Additionally, Anna has worked as a Red Cross certified lifeguard and water safety instructor at her local parks and recreation department.
 Contact Anna at email@example.com.

-Miki was the Communications Working Group Lead and a member of Chapter Services Support Working Group.
+Miki is the Communications Working Group Lead and a member of Youth Services Working Group.